 Photo by Claudio Schwarz on Unsplash

 As mentioned in our Qualifications and Skills page for IT auditors, successful IT audit candidates must have a long tech career.
-It could be in IT, systems administration, IT security, or programming.
+It could be IT, systems administration, security, or programming.
 The difference between a good IT auditor and a great one is how well you can package process changes.
 You must also provide good reports and work with other departments to improve IT compliance.

 IT audits are generally broken down into groups or audit types.